Tracey Emin: Confessional nature of Emin's work

 While studying painting at the Royal College of Art Emin became disenchanted with the art of painting, "the idea of being a bourgeois artist, making paintings that just got hung in rich people's houses was a really redundant, old fashioned idea that made no sense for the times that we were living in."
-She felt there was no point in making art that someone had made decades or centuries before her, "I had to create something totally new or not at all".
-When asked by a reporter, when she decided that her life 'as Tracey Emin' was going to be her art, she replied '"I realised that I was much better than anything I'd ever made".
+She felt there was no point in making art that someone had made decades or centuries before her.
+"I had to create something totally new or not at all".
+When asked by a reporter when she decided that her life 'as Tracey Emin' was going to be her art, she replied '"I realised that I was much better than anything I'd ever made".

+Why I Never Became A Dancer (1995), is a short film, set in the sea-side town of Margate where the artist grew up, narrated by Emin, about her early teenage years, using her private life as the source and subject matter of her art.

+“At the time, people were saying, ‘Oh, it’s just Tracey prancing around.’
+No!
+Listen to what I was saying,” she says vehemently, as if she’s slipped back 30 years and is confronting her critics.
+“See what the film’s about.
+Understand it.”
+The film tells a story of her adolescence – how she left school at 13, how she had a lot of sex with a lot of men in their 20s.
+And then, in 1978, at 15, she entered a disco championship.
+She was on the dancefloor, owning it, she was going to win – “And then they started: ‘SLAG, SLAG, SLAG.’”
+Most of the people taunting her were men she’d slept with.
+She ran out of the room in tears.
+But the film ends with her dancing – seizing joy from the men who tried to bring her down.

-Roberta Smith of The New Yorker says the following about Emin's work: "In her art she tells all, all the truths, both awful and wonderful, but mostly awful, about her life.
+Roberta Smith of The New Yorker says of Emin's work: "In her art she tells all, all the truths, both awful and wonderful, but mostly awful, about her life.
 Physical and psychic pain in the form of rejection, incest, rape, abortion and sex with strangers figure in this tale, as do love, passion and joy."